Week 14 — Molding and casting

 1) Task and design choice

 My final project circles a set of three spirit-like characters.
 For Week 14 I wanted one tangible resin replica, both as practice and as a physical prop.
-I downloaded a suitable sprite-like mesh from a community 3D-printing platform, printed it in PLA as the master, and planned a single-volume pour of silicone around it inside a plastic cup.
-Splitting the silicone block afterward—rather than building a two-part printed mold—was the compromise that matched my materials and time.
+I downloaded a suitable sprite-like mesh from a community 3D-printing platform, printed it in PLA as the master, and planned a single-volume pour of printed positive inside a plastic cup.
+Cutting the cured block open for a parting line beat designing a two-part printed mold with the time and silicone I had at home.

 2) Learning (from datasheets, the group page, and trial)